magnum/bebop/README.md

 Each packet contains `nentries` double floating point values, each `datasize` (8) bytes long.

+The packets are logged at a rate of 200Hz.

 This repository contains a Python script to convert blackbox files into .csv files.
 To convert a single blackbox file:

     ./blackbox_to_csv.py light_run_0